misamura/pandocker/README.md

 `--privileged` tag to force access to the mouting points.
 See https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities .

-Note: when using the ["pandoc-include"](https://pypi.org/project/pandoc-include) filter to include other files, the working directory `pwd` to mount in docker *should* be a common parent directory of all referenced files to include.
+Note: When using the ["pandoc-include"](https://pypi.org/project/pandoc-include) filter to include other files, the working directory `pwd` to mount in docker *should* be a common parent directory of all referenced files to include.
 As `!include [mypath/myfile.md]` statements within markdown *should* be relative paths, the docker arg `--workdir="my/path/to/markdownfolder"` should be used to name the folder that the markdown file including the includes resides in.
-Full working example: `docker run --rm -v $(pwd):/pandoc --workdir="/pandoc/my/sub/folder/to-markdown-file" dalibo/pandocker --filter pandoc-include --pdf-engine=xelatex --template=eisvogel --listings --toc --toc-depth=3 ./myfile.md -o myfile-generated.pdf'`
+Full working example: `docker run --rm -v $(pwd):/pandoc --workdir="/pandoc/my/sub/folder/to-markdown-file" misamura/pandocker --filter pandoc-include --pdf-engine=xelatex --template=eisvogel --listings --toc --toc-depth=3 ./myfile.md -o myfile-generated.pdf'`

-## Supported Tags

-You can use 2 different versions of this machine with the following tags:

-* `latest` : this is the default  (based on `master` branch)
-* `stable` or `17.12`  : for production

-Other tags are not supported and should be used with care.

-## Build it

-Use `make` or `docker build .`

 ## Embedded template : Eisvogel